graphite rubbing on paper

 Gill has a diverse art practice, including making photographs, sculptures and collections, and writing and drawing.
 She is interested in ideas of obsolescence – the archaic idea of the typewriter which has been replaced by the computer today; and the typewritten page itself, which is superseded by current printing technology and liable to literally fade with time.
 In other works she has documented landscapes and dwellings that are in states of decline and decay.

 Born 1959, Singapore.
-Lives and works Port Dickson, Malaysia and Sydney
+Lives and works Sydney and Port Dickson, Malaysia.

 Simryn Gill has a diverse art practice, including making photographs, sculptures and collections, writing and drawing.
 Her work has been seen in several solo and group exhibitions including Hugging the Shore, NTU Center for Contemporary Art, Singapore (2015); Sites of Reason: A Selection of Recent Acquisitions, Museum of Modern Art, New York (2014); Here art grows on trees, Australian Pavilion, 55th Venice Biennale, Venice (2013); Lasting Images, Solomon R. Guggenheim Museum, New York (2013); 5th Moscow Biennale of Contemporary Art, Moscow (2013); dOCUMENTA 13, Kassel (2012); Untitled: 12th Istanbul Biennial, Istanbul (2011); Simryn Gill: Inland, Centre for Contemporary Photography, Melbourne (2009); Simryn Gill: Gathering, MCA, Sydney (2008); dOCUMENTA 12, Kassel (2007).